 And then November happens, and things start getting hectic, and before you know it December is here and the real chaos begins, and by the time January begins, both you and your budget are overspent.

-But the thing is—this incredible resource will only help you stay organized this year if you actually take the time to use it.
-And so, in addition to simply just the download link, I thought it might be helpful to share the steps I use to organize my holiday season in order to stay on task, stay under budget, and keep stress to a minimum.
+I thought it might be helpful to share the steps I use to organize my holiday season in order to stay on task, stay under budget, and keep stress to a minimum.

 STEP 1: REFOCUS YOUR PRIORITIES

 The first page of our life-changing FREE LWSL Holiday Planner is by far the most important–so important, in fact, that if you are only going to print out and use ONE page of the planner, this would be the one that would have the biggest impact on your holiday season.
 I definitely recommend that you involve your family in this one as well.
 When my kids were younger, my husband and I would fill it out together, but now that our kids are a little older, we can do it as a family.
 It’s especially important to take everyone’s thoughts and ideas into consideration, both for the things you want to do and for the things you don’t.

 You shouldn’t feel like you need to follow these checklists step by step, but they can help give you a general idea of what your own timeline should be for planning your meals and activities throughout the season.
 Go ahead and cross out any items that don’t apply to you–it’s okay, you don’t need to do everything!

 STEP 3: FILL OUT YOUR NOVEMBER & DECEMBER CALENDARS